petersohn/sokoban/readme.md

 2. If necessary, set the environment variables `EXTRA_CPP_FLAGS` (for additional compiler flags, e.g. `-I`) and `EXTRA_LD_FLAGS` (for additional linker flags, e.g. `-L`).
 3. Initialize a tup variant from the build directory. `tup variant build/release.config`
 4. Build the project. `tup upd`
-5. To get a help of command line options, type: `./build-release/bin/sokoban --help`
+5. To get a help of command line options, type. `./build-release/bin/sokoban --help`
-6. To solve a game, give it as a parameter: `./build-release/bin/sokoban games/game1.txt`
+6. To solve a game, give it as a parameter. `./build-release/bin/sokoban games/game1.txt`

 # Input and output